NicholasJV/pencil-kata/README.md

 The html file should be overwritten every file change, so just refresh the browser to see updated test output.

+Test coverage is automatically generated into an html report inside test/coverage/[subfolder], with a subfolder for each browser enabled.
+Use

+`npm run coverage`

+to automatically open the report(s).

 -----

 #### node notes: